 Stop at Drawbridges.
-Stop at drawbridges that do not have a signal light or traffic control attendant.
+Stop at drawbridges that do not have a traffic light or traffic control attendant.
 Stop at least 50 feet before the draw of the bridge.
 Look to make sure the draw is completely closed before crossing.
-You do not need to stop, but must slow down and make sure it's safe, when:
+You do not have to stop, but you must slow down and make sure it's safe, when: